dimosr/c_verifier/README.md

 ### Automatic testing

-To execute tests with Lit, you will have to :
+To execute tests with Lit, you will initially have to :
-- change the static field of SRTool, Z3_PATH to "z3"
+1. change the static field of SRTool, Z3_PATH to "z3"
-- add z3 in your PATH
+2. add z3 in your PATH

 - Install lit, using python pip
 ```sh